 - Monitor the effect of diabetes medications on blood sugar levels

-- Identify blood sugar levels that are dangerously high or low
+- Identify blood sugar levels that are high or low

 Your doctor will advise you on how often you should check your blood sugar level.
 In general, the frequency of testing depends on the type of diabetes you have and your treatment plan.

 - Type 1 diabetes.
-Your doctor may recommend blood sugar testing three or more times a day if you have type 1 diabetes.
-Testing may be before and after certain meals, before and after exercise, before bed, and occasionally during the night.
+Your doctor may recommend blood sugar testing four to eight times a day if you have type 1 diabetes.
+You may need to test before meals and snacks, before and after exercise, before bed, and occasionally during the night.
 You may also need to check your blood sugar level more often if you are ill, change your daily routine or begin a new medication.

 - Type 2 diabetes.
-If you take insulin to manage type 2 diabetes, your doctor may recommend blood sugar testing one or more times a day, depending on the number of insulin doses you take.
-Testing is commonly done before meals, after fasting for at least eight hours and sometimes after meals if instructed by your provider.
+If you take insulin to manage type 2 diabetes, your doctor may recommend blood sugar testing two or more times a day, depending on the type and amount of insulin you need.
+Testing is usually recommended before meals, and sometimes before bedtime.
 If you manage type 2 diabetes with noninsulin medications or with diet and exercise alone, you may not need to test your blood sugar daily.

 Your doctor will set target blood sugar test results based on several factors, including: